MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-set-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir demet için ileriye doğru yineleyici olarak hizmet verebilen bir nesneyi tanımlayan bir tür.
-Açıklanmıştır uygulama tanımlı türünün eşanlamlısı olarak burada `T4`.
+Türü, bir demet için ileriye doğru Yineleyici işlevi görebilecek bir nesneyi tanımlar.
+Burada `T4` uygulama tanımlı tür için bir eş anlamlı olarak açıklanmaktadır.

 ### <a name="example"></a>Örnek